 |Shale||$1.00 – $3.00||$20 – $60||$28 – $85|

-A white gravel driveway costs $2.77 to $4.80 per square foot, $30 to $120 per cubic yard, or $20 to $100 per ton for less-expensive white stones up to 1".
-A white rock driveway is available in crushed granite, white quartz blends, limestone, and sometimes pea gravel.
-White gravel shimmers in the light, and can cause a glare on sunny days.
+A white gravel driveway costs $2.77 to $4.80 per square foot, $30 to $120 per cubic yard, or $20 to $100 per ton for stones up to 1".
+A white rock driveway is available in crushed granite, white quartz blends, limestone, and pea gravel.
+White gravel shimmers in the sunlight, causing a glare.

 Black gravel driveway rocks from 0.50" to 1" in size cost $3 to $10 per square foot, $96 to $140 per cubic yard, or $76 to $85 per ton.
 Black stones include lava rocks, basalt-pebble stones, crushed asphalt, granite chips, and basalt volcanic rock.
 Black gravel heats up in the summer.

-Using road base as a base material in a gravel driveway costs $0.59 to $1.50 per square foot, $18 to $31 per ton, or $25 to $62 per cubic yard.
-Road rock, also known as caliche, is crushed limestone that installs over a geotextile fabric providing a stable foundation.
-Adding a road base geogrid offers extra stability for gravel driveways and roads.
+Using road base for a base material in a gravel driveway costs $0.59 to $1.50 per square foot, $18 to $31 per ton, or $25 to $62 per cubic yard.
+Road rock, also known as caliche, is crushed limestone that installs over a geotextile fabric or geogrid providing a stable foundation.

-The average pea gravel driveway cost for materials is $28 to $45 per ton, $29 to $86 per cubic yard, or $1 to $3 per cubic foot depending on the quantity you order.
-Most pea gravel driveway mixtures have a blend of stones in about three or four colors.
+A pea gravel driveway costs $28 to $45 per ton, $29 to $86 per cubic yard, or $1 to $3 per cubic foot for materials.
+Most pea gravel mixtures have a blend of stones in three or four colors.
 Pea gravel slides around and requires edging or pavers on the sides of the driveway.
 Avoid using pea gravel for a driveway on an incline.